Have You Ever Heard of Antelope Canyon?

 2 Day tour of both the Grand Canyon and Antelope Canyon

 With the Grand Canyon and Antelope Canyon Overnight Tour, you’ll get to spend a night in a hotel where you’ll be served a hot breakfast in the morning ready to explore these two stunning locations.

 Spend 3 days exploring some of the most beautiful places in Arizona

 Antelope Canyon, Monument Valley & Horseshoe Bend 3-Day Tour.
 This action-packed tour takes you to Red Rock Canyon, Monument Vally, Horseshoe Bend, Antelope Canyon and the Vally of Fire.
 Two nights in a hotel are included.

 Antelope Canyon Full-Day Tour from Flagstaff or Sedona.
 You’ll be picked up from your hotel in Flagstaff or Sedona and driven in an air-conditioned van to see Oak Creek Canyon, the San Fransisco Peaks, Glen Dam as well as the main event itself.

 Antelope Canyon Hotels

-If you want to take full advantage of the great morning light in order to get the best photographs possible then you might want to consider staying in a hotel as near to the canyon as is possible.
+If you want to take full advantage of the great morning light in order to get the best photographs possible, then you will want to stay in a hotel as near to the canyon as is possible.

-Or if you feel like a little more comfort:
+Or if you feel like a little more comfort

-So if you didn’t know you needed to visit Antelope Canyon as a travel photographer before, now you do.
+So, if you didn’t know you needed to visit Antelope Canyon as a travel photographer before, now you do.
 The beauty and history of the area come together to form one of the best and most unique experiences any photographer could ask for.